An Application of the Theory of Viscosity Solutions to Higher Order Differential Equations: General Equations with a Zeroth-Order Term

 Then we can conclude that $u_\ast(x)=\phi(x)<g_\ast(x)$.
 Assume rather that $u_\ast(x)=g_\ast(x)$, so that $g_\ast-\phi$ has a local minimum at $x$, and by our assumption that $g_\ast$ is a viscosity subsolution that

-which contradicts our initial assumption. \end{proof} Lastly, we provide an existence theorem for our general equation. \begin{theorem} Assume the hypotheses of the previous theorem, and assume also that $f,g$ there are also in $L^p$ where $p>n/2$.
+which contradicts our initial assumption. \end{proof} Lastly, we provide an existence theorem for our general equation. \begin{theorem} Assume the hypotheses of the previous theorem, and assume also that the given subsolution $f$ and the given supersolution $g$ are also in $L^p$ where $p>n/2$.
 Then

-has a solution in $W^{2,p}$, which is at least H{\"o}lder continuous. \end{theorem} \begin{proof} As mentioned before, we consider our equation as a system of coupled equations:
+has a solution in $W^{2,p}$. \end{theorem} \begin{proof} As mentioned before, we consider our equation as a system of coupled equations:

 By our assumptions and the previous theorem, there is a viscosity solution $w$ to the first equation that is, moreover, in $L^p$ with $p>n/2$.
-We can then solve the second, Poisson equation, in the distributional sense for a function $u$ that is in $W^{2,p}$, hence at least H{\"o}lder continuous. \end{proof}
+We can then solve the second, Poisson equation, in the distributional sense for a function $u$ that is in $W^{2,p}$. \end{proof}

-\subsection{Nonlinear Eigenvalue Problem for the $\infty-$Bilaplacian}
+\subsection{Nonlinear Eigenvalue Problem for the $\infty$-Bilaplacian}

 In this subsection we always assume that $n\geq 3$.
 Here we provide an example where we apply the existence theorem just proven.
-Consider the nonlinear-eigenvalue problem, where $0\leq f(x)\leq M$ is continuous.
+Consider the eigenvalue problem, where $0\leq f(x)\leq M$ is continuous.